 Quick Rheumatoid Arthritis (RA) Facts

 If you have been diagnosed with moderate to severe rheumatoid arthritis (RA), you are not alone.
-Approximately 1.6 million Americans deal with the signs and symptoms of RA on a daily basis.
-Learn how RA progresses, the role of inflammation and joint damage, and the impact RA can have on you.
+Approximately 1.5 million adult Americans have RA.
+Learn about the role of inflammation and RA joint damage, and the impact of RA.

 THE EFFECTS OF RA CAN START EARLY

 For some people, destruction to your joints can begin as early as 3 months after the onset of RA symptoms, with most people developing joint damage within 2 years.
-Joint damage can lead to disability, but with available treatment options, you may be able to help stop further joint damage.
+However, there are treatment options available that may help stop further joint damage.

 RA symptoms and joint damage are likely to worsen over time (even on good days when your RA pain feels mild) if left untreated or undertreated.
-That makes it important to work with your healthcare provider to continually assess your RA symptoms and discuss if your current treatment is doing enough.
+That makes it important to work with your doctor to continually track your RA symptoms and discuss treatment options.

-Studies have shown that the loss of function, such as having difficulty gripping or walking, can be attributed to the inflammation and ongoing joint damage associated with RA.
+Studies have shown that difficulty completing common daily activities such as getting in and out of bed, or walking, can be caused by the inflammation and ongoing joint damage associated with moderate to severe RA.

-With the effectiveness of today’s therapies, some experts believe that the goal of an RA treatment should be to maintain a low level of disease activity by alleviating RA symptoms, reducing further damage to joints, and sustaining a person’s ability to complete daily tasks.
+With the effectiveness of today’s therapies, some experts believe that the goal of an RA treatment should be to maintain a lower level of disease activity by reducing RA symptoms and further damage to joints, and improving a person’s ability to complete common daily tasks.
 See how XELJANZ performed in clinical trials to help meet these kinds of treatment goals.

 Understanding Joint Damage